-- First, after a few weeks look at your ads’ click-through rates.
-This information can be found within the dashboard of your AdWords account.
-See how close the rates are to your 2% goal.
+First, after a few weeks look at your ads’ click-through rates.
+This information can be found within the dashboard of your Google Ads account.
+(Or, you can run the Google Ads Performance Grader for a free CTR health check.)
+See how close your click-through rates are to your goal.

-- If they are below your goal, consider the text of your ads.
-Is it enticing?
-Is it clear?
-Does it contain enough of your keywords?
+If your CTR’s are below your goal, consider the text of your ads.
+Are your ads enticing and emotional?
+Is your value prop clear?
+Are you including your keywords?
 If you don’t make your product or service appealing or easy to understand, customers won’t click on your ads.
-Also, consider whether your keywords are the best ones for your offering.
-Maybe customers aren’t clicking on your ad because your offering isn’t quite what they want.

-- Monitor your click-through rates and conversions following any changes to your ads.
+Monitor your click-through rates and conversions following any changes to your ads.
 If your income is greater than your click spend, consider shooting for a higher click-through rate.
-You can do this by improving your ad text, choosing better keywords, and incorporating negative keywords into your AdWords campaigns.
+You can do this by improving your ad text, choosing better keywords, and incorporating negative keywords into your Google Ads campaigns.
 These actions should increase your number of qualified ad impressions, click-through rates and conversions.

 Here are a couple of additional things to consider when determining your ideal click-through rate for paid search:

 What did you learn?
 Is your click-through rate for Google Ads good enough?